-This is my grandmother’s recipe for Amish Friendship Bread and it brings back great memories!
-Making it is simple and I even show you how to make the starter.
+My grandmother’s recipe for Amish Friendship Bread brings back great memories!
+Making it is simple and I’ll show you how to make the starter.

 Growing up, we didn’t have a lot of money.
 We made a lot of our own foods, including bread.
 I remember getting flour everywhere and kneading for what seemed like hours.
 Then one day my grandmother brought home a jar of goo.
 That goo was a starter for Amish Friendship Bread.